 Approximately 25,000 people.

 The detachment consists of 18 regular members and four support staff.
-The Oakbank office has one staff sergeant, one corporal, nine constables, two detachment service assistants, and three auxiliary constables.
+The Oakbank office has one staff sergeant, one corporal, nine constables, two detachment service assistants, and two auxiliary constables.
 Posted in Beausejour are one sergeant, one corporal, five constables, one detachment service assistant, one municipal employee, and two auxiliary constables.
 The detachment maintains a fleet of seven cars, two trucks, two snow machines and two ATVs.

 Often, groups are already in place to deal with ongoing concerns or community projects.
 The following details what community challenges are being addressed by the members of the RCMP in partnership with their community.
 The major working groups include: